 You might be a little baffled by this totally extra title, or perhaps you’re already so used to my content that you didn’t stop to wonder why I didn’t even bother using an anime GIF to justify this post’s occurrence.
 But dear readers, I have something sweet for you…

-Imagine that you ran into a nice lady with a baby stroller and they gush to you about how cute their baby is.
-You smile politely, but the corner of your mouth twitches because the baby that’s supposed to be cute is dolled up in an outrageous fur suit and somehow has an unlit cigarette in their mouth.
-Sorry for conjuring this imagery, but this is probably close to how my family and Twitter mutuals reacted when I enthusiastically presented them with a broccoli, yogurt, and white chocolate mousse, paired with 70% chocolate and broccoli coconut truffles and garnished with glazed popcorn and spun sugar.
+Imagine that you ran into your favourite coworker in the lunchroom and they show you photos of their grandkid–a baby with the scrunched-up face of an upset newborn, dressed in the most hideous outfit you’ve seen–and you know the only correct answer is “how lovely!”
+This is probably close to how my family and Twitter mutuals reacted when I enthusiastically presented them with a broccoli, yogurt, and white chocolate mousse, paired with 70% chocolate and broccoli coconut truffles and garnished with glazed popcorn and spun sugar.

 (Yeah, I don’t even know what to name this thing.)